This post is sponsored by H&R Block.

 You should feel good about your refund.

-A refund can be used as an emergency fund, for paying off bills or putting toward your business.
+A refund can use as an emergency fund, for paying off bills or putting toward your business.

 5. Gather receipts for deductions